Bang1338/wordle-today/PREVIOUS.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "W"
+  Begins with the letter "B"
 </details>
 <details>
   <summary>Last one</summary>